IBE160/SG-Gruppe-13/README.md

 SETUP:

-1. Create '.env.local' in the sentiabot folder and populate it with:
+1. Create '.env.local' in SG-Gruppe-13\sentiabot and populate it with:
     NEXT_PUBLIC_SUPABASE_URL="https://qbsafyvbewcsxhfmicfb.supabase.co"
     NEXT_PUBLIC_SUPABASE_ANON_KEY="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6InFic2FmeXZiZXdjc3hoZm1pY2ZiIiwicm9sZSI6ImFub24iLCJpYXQiOjE3NjQ0OTk2MTQsImV4cCI6MjA4MDA3NTYxNH0.mnnBK7wrFdmC-yfLGJEoz3xR5lfQ1CHpZJhNl3CMWZ0"

     GEMINI_API_KEY="Your_Gemini_API_Key"

+    Make sure each variable is at its own line!
+If you get errors related to "invalid source map", "SupabaseURL is required", "missing API key", etc. Then your .env.local file is setup incorrectly, or in the wrong directory!

         Change "Your_Gemini_API_Key" with your own Gemini API key.
 DO NOT share this key with anyone - it uses your billing if you have billing set up!

     NOTE: You NEED a "Tier 1 Paid" key.
 No payment is required, only billing to be setup.

         How to setup an API key: https://ai.google.dev/gemini-api/docs/api-key Where to upgrade to tier 1: https://ai.google.dev/gemini-api/docs/billing